Ivan Štefanec: Career in national politics

-Member of the European Parliament, 2014–present
+Member of the European Parliament (2014–present)

-At the 2014 European Parliamentary election Štefanec was elected a member of the European Parliament for the SDKÚ-DS and subsequently joined the EPP Group.
+At the 2014 European Parliamentary election, Štefanec was elected a member of the European Parliament for the SDKÚ-DS and subsequently joined the EPP Group.
 His priority topics are the Digital Single Market, SMEs, employment, and red tape reduction.

-Currently, Štefanec serves as a member of the Committee on the Internal Market and Consumer Protection, the Delegation for relations with Japan and a substitute in the Committee on Industry, Research, and Energy, the Special Committee on Artificial Intelligence in the Digital Age, the Delegation to the EU-Ukraine Parliamentary Association Committee, and the Subcommittee on Human Rights.
-From 2016 until 2017, Štefanec was a member of the temporary Committee of Inquiry into Emission Measurements in the Automotive Sector.
+Currently, Štefanec serves as a member of the Committee on the Internal Market and Consumer Protection, the Delegation for relations with Japan and a substitute in the Committee on Industry, Research, and Energy, the Delegation to the Euronest Parliamentary Assembly, the Delegation to the OACPS-EU Joint Parliamentary Assembly, the Delegation to the Africa-EU Parliamentary Assembly, the Delegation to the EU-Ukraine Parliamentary Association Committee, and the Subcommittee on Human Rights.
+From 2016 until 2017, Štefanec was a member of the temporary Committee of Inquiry into Emission Measurements in the Automotive Sector and from 2020 until 2022 was a member of the temporary Committee on Artificial Intelligence in a Digital Age.

 In addition, Štefanec holds the position of the President of SME Europe and is the European Investment Fund Programming Committee Co-chair.
 Since 2019, he has been the president of the Beer Club President.
 He is also a member of the European Internet Forum; the European Parliament Intergroup on Integrity (Transparency, Anti-Corruption and Organized Crime); and the European Parliament Intergroup on Disability.

 In his previous term, Štefanec was a member of the Committee on the Internal Market and Consumer Protection, the Delegation for relations with the countries of South Asia, and the Committee of Inquiry into Emission Measurements in the Automotive Sector.
 He served as a substitute for the Committee on Budgets, the Delegation to the EU-Ukraine Parliamentary Association Committee, the Delegation to the Euronest Parliamentary Assembly, the Subcommittee on Human Rights, the Committee of Inquiry to investigate alleged contraventions and maladministration in the application of Union law in relation to money laundering, tax avoidance, and tax evasion, and the Special Committee on financial crimes, tax evasion, and tax avoidance.